CS6323utd/asst0_environment/README.md

 ```

 3. NanoGUI

-We setup these dependencies in our cmake/*.cmake files, therefore, you don't need to do anything about it.
+We setup these dependencies in our cmake/*.cmake files, therefore, you **DO NOT** need to do anything about it.

 4. GLFW

-We will use the GLFW provided in NanoGUI, therefore, you don't need to do anything about it.
-If you want to use system GLFW, you can run following command to install GLFW then update CMakeLists.txt
+We will use the GLFW provided in NanoGUI, therefore, you **DO NOT** need to do anything.
+However, If you want to use system GLFW, you can run following command to install GLFW then update CMakeLists.txt on your own.
 ```
 # OPTIONAL
 $ brew install glfw3